codyrioux/NLP/README.md

 A Clojure implementation of the algorithms found in Speech and Language Processing by Daniel Jurafsky and James H Martin.

+The purpose of this code base is twofold; To improve my comfortability and skills with Clojure, and to improve my knowledge of algorithms used in Natural Language Processing and Computational Linguistics.

 ## Implementations

 ### Chapter 2